sohamsalkar/R-Programming/README.md

 # R-Programming
 Data Science and Neural networks, R codes which uses Keras and Tensorflow
 ---
-Mobile Price Prediction - R code
+Mobile Price Prediction - Visualization in R